 Currently an elected Fellow of the Royal College of Speech & Language Therapists, Martin is also a Speech and Language Therapy Partner of the Health and Care Professionals Council, and has for 10 years sat on various panels evaluating the fitness to practice of speech and language therapists.

-A founding member of the International Association for Forensic Phonetics and Acoustics, Martin has reseach interests in the measurement and comparison of acoustic formants and the study of tempo and fluency in speech.
+A founding member of the International Association for Forensic Phonetics and Acoustics, Martin has research interests in the measurement and comparison of acoustic formants and the study of tempo and fluency in speech.
 In 2013 Martin was part of a working party convened by the Home Office which drafted standards of proficiency for forensic speech and audio analysis experts.

 Martin worked with colleagues on the 2013 BBC film 'Foreign Accent Syndrome', a relatively uncommon form of speech and language disorder.